 What is familial adenomatous polyposis?

-There is also an increased chance of developing cancer in the stomach and/or small intestines .
-Other types of cancer found in families with FAP include hepatoblastoma , a type of liver cancer seen in young children; desmoid tumors/desmoid fibromatosis, a locally aggressive tumor that does not metastasize; papillary thyroid cancer ; pancreatic , adrenal , and bile duct cancers ; and a low risk of a type of brain cancer called medulloblastoma .
+There is also an increased chance of developing cancer in the stomach and/or small intestine .
+Other types of cancer found in families with FAP include hepatoblastoma , a type of liver cancer seen in young children; desmoid tumors/desmoid fibromatosis, a locally aggressive tumor that does not metastasize; papillary thyroid cancer ; pancreatic , adrenal , and bile duct tumors; and a type of brain tumor called medulloblastoma .

 Not all symptoms of FAP are cancer-related.
 Some additional features of FAP may include: